-Now considered a Caribbean country, Suriname was a Dutch colony until the 1970s, and the Dutch brought Indonesian and East Indian laborers to work on their plantations.
-These workers made their favorite dishes with locally available ingredients.
-Their cooking gradually blended with the native and European dishes, along with Chinese, African, Indonesian, Jewish, Portuguese, and Native American recipes.
+Now considered a Caribbean country, Suriname was a Dutch colony until the 1970s.
+African populations were brought against their will to Suriname to work as enslaved people under inhumane conditions.
+When the Dutch freed over 33,000 enslaved people in 1863, however, many Indonesian and East Indian people were brought to Suriname as indentured workers—another form of enslavement in which a person works without pay for a set amount of time, and once the indenture (forced contract) expires the worker is finally free.
+These indentured workers made their favorite dishes with locally available ingredients: their cooking gradually blended with European dishes, along with Chinese, African, Indonesian, Jewish, Portuguese, and Indigenous recipes.
 All of this together became modern Surinamese cuisine.

 Suriname's Main Foods

-Suriname is tropical and coastal, so exotic fruits (such as coconuts and plantains) and seafood (particularly shrimp) feature highly in the cuisine.
-Other basic ingredients include cassava (tuber-like root of the manioc plant), potatoes, sweet potatoes, lentils, plantains, and tayer (another tuber).
+Suriname is tropical and coastal, so fruits (such as coconuts and plantains) and seafood (particularly shrimp) feature highly in the cuisine.
+Other basic ingredients include cassava (the tuber-like root of the manioc plant), potatoes, sweet potatoes, lentils, plantains, and tayer (another tuber).

-Rice production makes up half of the country's agriculture, and sugar, beef, and chicken are also a large part of Suriname's food production, so naturally, these ingredients play a large part in typical Suriname recipes.
+Rice production makes up half of the country's agriculture, and sugar, beef, and chicken are also a large part of Suriname's food production.
+Naturally, these ingredients play a large part in typical Suriname recipes.

 Suriname's Typical Dishes

 From party dishes to everyday meals, Suriname's cuisine features several colorful recipes.
 The country's only true national dish is chicken and rice.